 Your teen may need some guidance to become a homeschool entrepreneur.
 If you still have some time before graduation, help your homeschooler foster their entrepreneurial skills to give them a head start!

 Start local and don’t be afraid to ask around.
 Just because an internship isn’t posted doesn’t mean that they wouldn’t be willing to take on a dedicated graduate.
-You can also search for nearby internships and hopefully one will fit for your homeschooler.

 Is your homeschooler interested in joining the military?
-The military is a great alternative option to college because it provides amazing life experience.
-The military can also offer many benefits (such as scholarships) for if/when your high schooler does think about college.
+The military is a great alternative option to college because it provides an amazing life experience.
+The military can also offer many benefits (such as scholarships) if/when your high schooler does think about college.

 Join the Workforce